maddie480/ExtendedVariantMode/ExtendedVariantMode/README-Mappers.txt

 - Revert On Leave: Set the variant back to its original value when Madeline leaves the trigger.
 - Revert On Death: Set the variant back to its original value when Madeline dies before she changes rooms or changes respawn points.
 - Enable: uncheck this if you want the variant to be reset to its default value, disregarding the "New Value" option.

+The following variants are **not** available in the extended variants trigger dropdown, because there are better alternatives:
+- Room Lighting: use a vanilla Light Fade Trigger instead
+- Room Bloom: use a vanilla Bloom Fade Trigger instead
+- Madeline is a Silhouette: use a Madeline Silhouette Trigger (max480's Helping Hand) instead
+- Madeline has a Ponytail: use a Madeline Ponytail Trigger (max480's Helping Hand) instead

 After you placed your first trigger, be sure to exit out of the level and to start it again.
 Trigger stuff is only initialized when you enter a level with an extended variant trigger in it.